Tyler-Conway/ExplorationGame/README.md

 <img width="1113" alt="Game Screenshot 2" src="https://github.com/user-attachments/assets/389d9058-7aa8-42ae-8713-77dfb5de146f"/>
 <img width="1049" alt="Game Screenshot 3" src="https://github.com/user-attachments/assets/e5e1721a-1ba2-43e1-9ea9-e9d5244f1373" />

+### Project Information:

+This is a 2D, grid-based action/exploration RPG written in Java.
+As the player, you explore forests, beaches, and a dungeon, collect gear, interact with NPCs, and fight monsters using real-time combat mechanics.
+This was built entirely from scratch as a solo project over 6 months.
+I wrote all the code with VS Code, created all the music and sounds using BeepBox, and created all the pixel art for the game assets with Piskel.

+____

 ### Instructions:
   * To open normal doors: go up to the door and press ENTER.
   * Use WASD to navigate your inventory.